Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: Conclusions

-The application of quantum simulations to lattice gauge theories has the potential to extend its reach beyond what has been possible so far with classical numerical methods, and has been a quickly developing field \cite{klco_su2_2020,ciavarella_trailhead_2021,Paulson:2020zjd,Haase:2020kaj,atas_su2_2021,banuls_simulating_2020,zohar_quantum_2021,kasper_jaynes-cummings_2020,riechert_engineering_2021}.
+The application of quantum simulations to lattice gauge theories has the potential to extend its reach beyond what has been possible so far with classical numerical methods, and has been a quickly developing field \cite{klco_su2_2020,ciavarella_trailhead_2021,Paulson:2020zjd,Haase:2020kaj,atas_su2_2021,banuls_simulating_2020,zohar_quantum_2021,kasper_jaynes-cummings_2020,riechert_engineering_2022}.
 More specifically, studying lattice gauge theories that include topological terms is of particular interest, since they generate rich and interesting physics, and they are one of the settings that are, in general, intractable with conventional MCMC lattice methods.
 Our implementation of a bosonic VQE paves the way to extend this work in order to study topological terms in higher dimensions, with the ultimate goal to reach 3+1 dimensions.
 A work along these lines is~\cite{kan_investigating_2021}.
 To that end, a VQE of a high-energy lattice gauge theory in three spatial dimensions is an important and ambitious milestone in the field of quantum simulation and a fundamental step towards answering some open questions about the universe.
-An interesting extension of this work will be the study of real-time evolution of the lattice Higgs model in 1+1 dimensions, and perhaps to simulate interesting effects such as string breaking or to map out the phase diagram of the Higgs model with quenched systems~\cite{Kuno2017}.
+We note that in the case of higher number of spatial dimensions only part of the gauge fields can be eliminated through Gauss' law.
+This was done for example in Refs.~\cite{Paulson:2020zjd,Haase:2020kaj,kan_investigating_2021}.
+The remaining gauge degrees of freedom can be mapped appropriately to photonic modes similarly to what was done for the Higgs field in the present work, and there are no fundamental limitations to extending our work to higher spatial dimensions.
+An interesting extension of this work will be the study of real-time evolution of the lattice Higgs model in 1+1 dimensions.
+More specifically, the resource Hamiltonians presented in Sec.~\ref{subsec:resource_ham} are extremely close to the terms appearing in the Hamiltonian, thus potentially offering the possibility of realizing a trotterized time evolution.
+Interesting dynamical effects include, for example, string breaking or the study of the phase diagram of the Higgs model with quenched systems~\cite{Kuno2017}.

 For near term applications, there are many exciting opportunities to use the unique features of the microwave cavity platform (as explained in Sec.~\ref{sec:platform}) in upcoming VQE experiments.
 For example, the type of measurements allows for calculating higher-order correlation functions without requiring a change in the measurement protocol.
 This is in stark contrast to qubit-based VQEs, which are readout via the measurement of different Pauli strings.
 Their number quickly increases as soon as higher-order correlation functions should be accessed, which usually renders the experiment infeasible due to the, then necessary, exorbitant measurement budget.
 A further possibility that we have not yet exploited in the current work is the ability to perform simultaneous, two-tone pumping on the platform~\cite{chang_generating_2018}.
 This would allow for effectively combining the evolution generated by two resource Hamiltonians, without the need of approximating it with successive evolutions.
 Such technique could greatly expand the types of interactions available for future VQE implementations.
 Another promising path would be hybrid quantum platforms that include both qubits and bosons on the same hardware.
 In particular, these are an excellent fit for a lattice gauge theory simulation that involves fermionic matter fields.
 Given the highly tunable interactions available on this platform, it would also be suitable for VQEs of models outside of lattice gauge theories, including quantum chemistry and condensed matter physics.